Sunbird-AIAssistant/ai-bot-installer/README.md

 5. Register the domain, add the TXT records in DNS mappings and generate the certificates, private key, domain and add that in the global-values.yaml file.
 6. Please note, global-cloud-values.yaml will be auto-generated during installation with terraform in the path ./helmcharts. if you have any file name as global-cloud-values.yml file in the same path please remove it.

-Once ready with above details,  run the installation script (install_on_aws.sh).
+Once ready with above details,  run the installation script (install_on_aws.sh) it will run the below pods :
+1. activitysakhi
+2. applications-unifiedtelegram
+3. kong
+4. marqo
+5. postgres
+6. redis
+7. nginx-public-ingress

+and complete the below migrations and installations :
+1. kong-api
+2. kong-consumer
+3. kong-migrations
+4. postgres-provision-postgres-migration

 Once all the provisioning completed, login to cloud account and map the loadbalancer DNS with the domain name in the DNS mappings in CNAME records.